Liberate Hong Kong (video game)

-Liberate Hong Kong is a 3D single-player third-person simulation video game developed by the Hong Kong protesters during the 2019–2020 Hong Kong protests.
-The game simulates the protests environment of Hong Kong, and the protagonist is an unarmed and unnamed protester.
+Liberate Hong Kong is a simulation video game developed by Hong Kong-based activists during the 2019–2020 Hong Kong protests.
+The game simulates a protest environment in Hong Kong, and the protagonist is an unarmed and unnamed protester.

 The game was released for Microsoft Windows and Mac OS in November 2019, and supports virtual reality devices such as Oculus Rift and HTC Vive.

 Gameplay

-In the game, police attack the protesters with a variety of weapons, but the protesters, being completely unarmed, cannot return fire.
+Played from first-person perspective, police attack the protesters with a variety of weapons, but the protesters, being completely unarmed, cannot return fire.
 Playing as one of the protesters, the player must dodge police attacks and keep protesting without getting arrested.
 The game does not end until the player gets arrested or shot by the police.

-Censorship on Steam

-In June 2018, Steam, a gaming distribution platform, claimed that they will stop censoring games given that it is not illegal or trolling.
-However, there are still accusations about Steam's political censorship.
-In December 2019, the development team of Liberate Hong Kong wrote an open letter to Steam, accusing the company of censoring the game without giving any reason.